gardinbe/jQuery-videoManager/README.md

 ```
 etc

+once all of the templates have been created, then the createVideos() method can be called.

 ```javascript
 createVideos(videoClassName, videoContainerClassName)
 ```
-this method uses the classnames of the video(s) and their container(s), instead of passing through each video seperately.
+createVideos() uses the classnames of the video(s) and their container(s), instead of passing through each video seperately.

+once the videos have been created, you can use these methods below to manage each or all of the videos playing currently

 ```javascript
 pauseAllVideos()